-We have reviewed the accompanying condensed consolidated interim statement of financial position of Dubai Islamic Bank PJSC (the "Bank") and its subsidiaries (collectively referred as the "Group"), as at 31 March 2023, and the related condensed consolidated interim statements of profit or loss, comprehensive income, changes in equity and cash flows for the three month period then ended.
+We have reviewed the condensed consolidated interim statement of financial position of Dubai Islamic Bank PJSC (the "Bank") and its subsidiaries (collectively referred as the "Group"), as at 30 June 2023, and the related condensed consolidated interim statements of profit or loss, comprehensive income, changes in equity and cash flows for the six months period then ended.
 Management is responsible for the preparation and fair presentation of this interim financial information in accordance with International Accounting Standard 34: Interim Financial Reporting ("IAS 34").
 Our responsibility is to express a conclusion on this interim financial information based on our review.